MohakGupta2004/notes/DBMS/DBMS OFFICIAL.md

 #### Cardinality
 Cardinality is the number of times that denotes that an entity is participating into a relationship with another entity.
 In tables the no. of rows represents the cardinality.

+**Cardinality ratio**: Cardinality ratio or Cardinality mapping, which represents the mapping of one entity set to another entity set.